 It’s very important to understand those, hence we will discuss each and every one of them as follows.

-A transaction might encapsulates a state change (unless it is a read-only one).
-A transaction must always leave the system in a consistent state, no matter how many concurrent transactions are inter-leaved at any given time.
+A transaction might encapsulate a state change (unless it is a read-only one).
+A transaction must always leave the system in a consistent state, no matter how many concurrent transactions are interleaved at any given time.

-- if the system is composed of multiple nodes, then consistency mandates that all changes be propagated to all nodes (multi-master replication).
+If the database system is composed of multiple nodes, then distributed system consistency (C in CAP Theorem not C in ACID) mandates that all changes be propagated to all nodes (multi-master replication).
 If slaves nodes are updated asynchronously then we break the consistency rule, the system becoming “eventually consistent“.

 If there would be only one connection running at all times, then serializability wouldn’t impose any concurrency control cost.
 In reality, all transactional systems must accommodate concurrent requests, hence serialization has its toll on scalability.
 The Amdahl’s law describes the relation between serial execution and concurrency: